How to Increase Your Privacy (and Legal Compliance) Budget with Legal Math.

 • How do we demonstrate the impact of non-compliance on the business – in dollars and cents.

-It might be argued by legal compliance professionals that the latter is more complex on its end.
-The impact on the business for example is often indirect, as many legal frameworks require action to be taken by regulatory authorities, with the impact coming in the form of administrative fines or legal costs.
+It might be argued by privacy and legal compliance professionals that the latter is more complex on its end.
+The impact on the business for example is often indirect, as many legal frameworks require action to be taken by regulatory authorities, in the form of administrative fines or legal costs.

-Irrespective of the above, it ultimately leads to the following potential budget ask scenarios:
+Irrespective of the above, it ultimately leads to two very different budget ask scenarios:

-• We need $X to address .
-Our modelling suggests it may cost the business $Y annually if we do not deal with it.
+• We need $X to address ISSUE A. Our modelling suggests it may cost the business $Y annually if we do not deal with it.

-The former highlights a danger but potentially also raises doubts in the mind of the corporate sponsor - is that relevant to our business and if so, how?
-The latter implicitly demonstrates a deep understanding of business operations and how non-compliance has a direct nexus to the bottom line.
+The former highlights a potential danger but also raises doubts in the mind of the corporate sponsor – what is the impact of a breach to the business?
+Even if a monetary penalty accompanies the ask, there remains the question of how remote the possibility of regulatory action is.
+The latter on the other hand implicitly demonstrates a deep understanding of business operations and how non-compliance has a direct nexus to the bottom line.

-To fall into the second scenario (and get a bigger piece of the budget pie), legal compliance
+To get a bigger piece of the budget pie, privacy and legal compliance professionals must learn from the same playbook.

 Legal Math

-Legal Math quantifies legal risk by breaking it down into measurable components – being the applicable legal provisions subject to non-compliance and past fine(s) imposed by regulators for breaching that provision.
-This is augmented by organisational data inputs in relation to the nature of the risk being assessed and the number of complaints about the organisation that gets referred to a regulatory agency each year.
+Legal Math quantifies legal risk by breaking it down into measurable components – being the applicable legal provisions subject to non-compliance and past fines imposed by regulators for breaching that provision.
+This is augmented by organisational data inputs in relation to the nature of the risk being assessed and the rate of complaints that get referred to a regulatory agency each year.
 These data points help to generate an Annualised Expected Loss (AEL), representing how much loss (in dollars and cents) an organisation can expect to lose each year through specific business action/inaction.

-A secondary loss multiplier can also be generated to approximate potential loss as a result of penalties imposed through related provisions and/or legal actions.
+A secondary loss multiplier is also generated to approximate potential loss as a result of penalties imposed through related provisions and/or legal actions.
 This is used to account for instances where:

 • Authorities impose penalties for contravention of multiple provisions simultaneously, or